 Healthier sweet potato muffins are an easy way to use leftover sweet potatoes or just get kids to eat more vegetables.
-Whip up these moist, lightly sweet treats and serve as a simple,
+Serve as a simple,

 For about 2 years, through the end of college and beyond, I had a sweet potato with dinner every. single. night.

 Not to mention, it’s full of fiber to keep you full longer.
-They were one of those food that I introduced the boys to first and they adored them.
+They were one of those food that I introduced the boys to first with baby led weaning and they adored them.

 That doesn’t stop me from trying – from trying them as “sweet potato donuts,” fry form, mashed form, or baked with butter and brown sugar (I mean, COME ON kid..) he’s still rejecting the mere thought of the orange vegetable.

 So instead, I’ve gone the distance and hidden them inside one of his favorite foods: muffins.

-These leftover muffins are honestly super simple, but here are some simple hacks to make them even easier.
+These muffins are honestly super simple, but here are some simple hacks to make them even easier.

 - The easiest way to make these is to use leftover sweet potatoes.
 If you’re like me and always bake too many potatoes for everything, this is perfect.
 If not, add a few next time you make roasted sweet potatoes!

 - Alternatively, you can also use leftover mashed sweet potato that you sweetened or flavored.
 Just adjust the sugar accordingly.

 - Feel free to sub in an equal amount of pumpkin or butternut squash puree.
 Learn to make vegetable purees in this post.

 - Make it dairy free by using melted coconut oil or all canola oil, and subbing your favorite dairy alternative milk.